-Best Food in Andalusia you have to try
+10 Best Andalusian food you have to try

 While on holiday in Spain, you have to try the food in Andalusia!
 With its stunning beaches, perfect climate and rich culture, Andalusia, is one of the best places to visit!
-It also has some of the tastiest food to try.
+Below you will find my list with the best Andalusian food.

 1. Bluefin Tuna

 Spain is famous for its fish and seafood, but Bluefin Tuna (Atún Rojo) is one of the best fish to try.
 While sightseeing Cadiz province try fresh bluefin tuna.
 This tuna is caught in the traditional Almadraba nets and there is a festival to celebrate the tuna.
 The tuna are enormous and each individual fish drives a high price!

 Of course I was going to add Bluefin tuna within the 10 Best Andalusian foods.
 Although Bluefin Tuna can be found year round, the best time to try it is in May and June in Cadiz province, when it is in season.
 Some of our favourite dishes are seared ventresca (toro) and tartar de descargamento.